sparktseung/MixedLRMoE.jl/docs/src/index.md

 where the model is shown to outperform classical benchmark models (Generalized Linear (Mixed) Models, or GL(M)M in short) for better differentiation of risky and safe drivers in a real-world dataset, as well as providing intuitive and interpretable ratemaking results that accurately reflect the unobserved heterogeneity of the drivers' risk profiles.

+**MixedLRMoE** mainly provides a fitting function to obtain the model parameters and **approximated** posterior distributions of the random effects, which is documented in this website.
+The **MixedLRMoE** package depends on **LRMoE** for the implementation of various expert functions and other internal utilities.
+For the set of supported expert functions, please refer to the [LRMoE documentation](https://actsci.utstat.utoronto.ca/LRMoE.jl/stable/experts).